 Hubspot, a marketing automation software company was seeking additional quality leads.
 They participated in LinkedIn’s Sponsored Updates beta to reach marketing professionals through relevant content.
 As a result, LinkedIn drove more qualified leads than any other paid lead generation platform during the campaign period.

 400% more leads within their target audience than lead generation efforts on other platforms

 One of the largest paid lead generators during the campaign.

 “LinkedIn’s Sponsored Updates are the perfect marriage between its professional audience and our promotional content.
 This tool doesn’t just deliver leads – it brings us quality prospects in our target business-to-business market, at a cost per lead that makes sense for our business.”
 Mike Volpe, CMO at Hubspot

 The launch of Sponsored Updates on LinkedIn is a huge benefit to B2B Marketers.
 It’s perfect for those who want to drive higher quality leads through content marketing.
 It’s also a match for those who want to achieve a better cost-per-lead.
 The opportunities for reaching prospects via this platform continue to expand.
 Marketers should continue to adapt their strategies accordingly.
 Will your company take advantage of Sponsored Updates?
-Get a copy of the LinkedIn Sponsored Updates Guide by signing up free to review SBI’s 7th annual research study.
+Download the LinkedIn Sponsored Updates Guide.

 If you enjoyed this post, never miss one again by subscribing your Email Here and/or subscribing to the RSS Here.